 The Great Lakes’ water levels rise and fall in accordance with two different cycles.
 One is the annual fluctuation that brings water levels somewhat lower each winter and somewhat higher each summer.
 The other cycle is an overall tendency for the lake levels to dip and then rise approximately once per decade based largely on the ebb and flow of precipitation and runoff in the basins that drain to the lakes.
 In fact, an especially long low-water period that began around 1999 lasted until 2013, when Lake Michigan and Lake Huron were near 100-year lows.
 Rising rapidly ever since, those lakes now are poised to set monthly records through June.

-Courtesy Bryan Nebel of Nebel Construction – Damage along the Lake Michigan shore in spring 2019 in the Town of Sturgeon Bay, Wisconsin.
+This project with Bryan Nebel of Nebel Construction involved mitigating damage along the Lake Michigan shore in spring 2019 in the Town of Sturgeon Bay, Wisconsin.

 Setting the Stage for 2020 Threat